-How to set up the automation?
+How to set up an automation

 There you will be able to choose from our different recipes and set up the status change automation that supports your workflow:

-Currently, status change recipes can include triggering:
+Currently, status change recipes can make changes to the following:

 - Time tracking